We Understand How Bankruptcy Affects Divorce

 Under old bankruptcy laws, it was possible to file an “automatic stay” that averted legal action regarding unpaid child support.
 Under the new bankruptcy laws, child support as well as alimony will take precedence over other creditors’ claims.
 Child support is designed to provide financial support for your children.
 Our firm can help you continue to support your children, manage your debt and regain control of your financial situation.

-Contact Us — Child Support and Bankruptcy Attorney in Nashville, TN
+Contact Us — Child Support and Bankruptcy Attorney in Goodlettsville, TN

 Divorce and bankruptcy can involve many complex issues.
-Our skilled Nashville child support and bankruptcy lawyers can help.
+Our skilled Goodlettsville child support and bankruptcy lawyers can help.
 Contact Rothschild & Ausbrooks, PLLC, today to learn more.